 How Preventive Dentistry Can Help Your Oral and Financial Health

 Preventive dentistry can often offer you huge benefits, both financially and for your dental health.
 People tend to contact a dentist when they have an issue or want something looked at.
 However, preventive dentistry can often help prevent those problems and emergencies before they begin.
-Read on to learn more about preventive dentistry and how it benefits you.
+Read on to learn more about how it benefits you.

 What Is Preventive Dentistry?